Application & Admission

 Please do not send any original documents to the University in any circumstances as the University will not be responsible for any documents mislaid.
 However, original documents of the qualifications stated in the application must be presented for verification at registration.
 Failure to do so shall lead to disqualification of the application and any offer made will be rescinded.
 To confirm the offer, the University may require you to apply for official transcripts and/or score reports of public examinations to be sent directly to us from the issuing universities / authorities before programme registration.

-Applicants who have attended international institutions whose transcripts are in a language other than Chinese or English must submit those transcripts with certified English translations.
+Applicants who have attended international institutions whose transcripts are in a language other than Chinese or English must submit those transcripts with officially certified English translations.

 All supporting documents of unsuccessful applications will be destroyed at the end of the admission exercise.